CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformSDK.md

 </script>
 {% endhighlight %}

-This depends on your setup, but running the SDK in sandbox mode will generally happen whenever your app is running in development.
+If you are running your app on a local development environment, you will want to configure your app to run the SDK in sandbox mode.

 #### Sandbox URL
 To obtain the URL for your app within the Sandbox, open the Pi Browser and navigate to your app's Developer Portal Page.
 Scroll to the bottom of the page and look for a section titled "Development URL."